Vision Transformer for femur fracture classification: Materials and methods

-The initial dataset was labelled by a senior trauma surgeon with 18 years of experience and a specialist who has worked specifically on femur fractures in the past 6 years and was composed by \textit{n=2645} images of the entire or half hip bone.
-The dataset was then reviewed using the included radiological referrals.
+The initial dataset was labelled by a senior trauma surgeon with 18 years of experience, a specialist who has worked specifically on femur fractures in the past 6 years and was composed by n=2645 images of the entire or half hip bone.
+The dataset was then reviewed using the included radiological referrals and intraoperative diagnosis.
+All images with discordant classification were analyzed and removed if univocal interpretation by the whole team was not attained.
 The first step was the segmentation of the images into left and right hips.
+Then segmentation of the images into left and right hips was performed.
 The second step was a cleaning phase, where a total of \textit{n=242} images were excluded because contained prosthesis (\textit{n=97}), had poor lighting condition (\textit{n=47}), showed the area around the femur partially hidden (\textit{n=23}) or presented a lateral view (\textit{n=72}).
-Moreover, because of the low number of C fractures (\textit{n=3}), this class was excluded.
+Moreover, because of the low number of C fractures (\textit{n=3}) detectable on pelvic radiographs, this class was excluded.
 The third step was a cropping phase, where the areas related to the right and left femur were selected through a fully-automated cropping method and resized to $224 \times 224$, considering the fact that some images present only one between the right and left femur.
 This technique concerned the use of YOLOv3 (You Only Look Once) \cite{redmon_yolov3_2018} algorithm for detection of left and right femur.
 The fourth step was the revision of the YOLOv3 errors: \textit{n=25} femur was not detected, n=1845 right femur were correctly detected while \textit{n=208} wrongly detected as left, \textit{n=1874} left femur were correctly detected while \textit{n=241} wrongly detected as right.
 After the correction and the manual cropping of the not detected images, the final dataset was composed by \textit{n=2152} left femur and \textit{n=2055} right femur, which have been flipped horizontally.
 The fractures were then divided in different types and, afterwards, the dataset was reviewed by two radiologists from our medical team, to confirm the validity of the ground truth.
 The final number of images was \textit{n=4207} manually annotated images divided in different fracture types: 2003 \textit{Unbroken} femur, 631 type \textit{A1}, 329 type \textit{A2}, 174 type \textit{A3}, 625 type \textit{B1}, 339 type \textit{B2}, 106 type \textit{B3}.
 This process is shown in \textbf{Figure \ref{fig:fig2}} following the STARD 2015 flow diagram \cite{cohen_stard_2016}.
 Some real X-Rays for each class taken from our dataset are shown in \textbf{Figure \ref{fig:fig3}}.